wp-plugins/tinymce-advanced/readme.txt

 == Changelog ==

+= 4.2.3.1 =
+* Fix error with removing the 'textpattern' plugin.

 = 4.2.3 =
 * Updated for WordPress 4.3 and TinyMCE 4.2.3.
 * Removed the 'textpattern' plugin as WordPress 4.3 includes similar functionality by default.